Pets from Ukraine

 The animal may only visit a veterinarian if it is acutely ill or if there is an appointment for a blood test to check that the animal has antibodies to rabies.
 You must then tell the veterinarian before the animal comes from Ukraine and is in home isolation.

 If it is necessary to transport the animal, for example to a veterinarian, the animal should primarily be kept in a separate space so that it does not come into contact with other animals or people.
 It can, for example, be an approved animal transport vehicle or luggage compartment of a suitable vehicle such as that of a combi car.
 Secondarily, the animal should be kept as separate as possible from other animals and people.
 If the animal travels by public transports, such as bus or train, the dogs must wear a muzzle or be in a pet carrier cage (smaller dogs).
 Cats should be in a pet carrier cage.

 The Swedish Board of Agriculture can make a check of the home isolation to ensure that the animal owner follows the rules.

 Isolation at a special facility under official supervision

 The special isolation facilities have knowledgeable staff who take good care of the animal.
 The animal gets its own room with an associated enclosed outdoor area.
 If more animals come from the same family, they can sit together.

 The isolation at the facility is paid for by the Swedish Board of Agriculture.
 However, the animal owner must pay for veterinary care outside the facility if necessary and for the collection of the animal when the time for isolation is over.

-Unfortunately, you are not allowed to visit your animal during the isolation period, but if there is something special about the animal, you will of course be contacted regarding the animal if there is anything you should need to know.
+Unfortunately, you are not allowed to visit your animal during the isolation period.
+You will of course be contacted regarding the animal if there is anything you should need to know.

 The pet owner receives more detailed information when deciding on isolation.